avestuk/kubecuttle/README.md

 ## The challenge

 The goal is to create a CLI (called `kubecuttle`) which reimplements a small subset of `kubectl apply` functionality.
-Choose any language you like, we will find a reviewer who is versed in it.
-We recommend you spend approximately 6 hours on this exercise.

 ## Requirements